 A semi-v Jon boat has a shallow draft because its bottom still sits fairly close to the water surface but it is more curved and deeper than a flat-bottomed Jon.

 This gives it a slightly deeper draft and therefore more stability in choppy waters than a flat-bottomed Jon.

 A semi-v Jon boat will be able to handle rough water much better than a flat-bottomed Jon boat while still being able to access fairly shallow waterways.

-So, although it has a shallow draft and can traverse shallow waterways, a semi-v Jon cannot get into the really shallow areas that its flat-bottomed brother can but it can handle choppy water much better.
+So, although it has a shallow draft and can traverse shallow waterways, a semi-v Jon has a bow that can better cut through choppy water.